How a Distribution Plan Can Maximize Retirement Plan Assets

 Mr. Neyland: This is a very sophisticated analysis.
 Additionally, one needs to understand various software and its uses.

-I would not recommend a do-it-yourself approach as mistakes can be very costly and not repairable in some cases.
+I would not recommend a do-it-yourself approach, as mistakes can sometimes be very costly and not repairable.

 Q: What’s the most common mistake people make when they distribute their retirement plans?

-Mr. Neyland: In my practice, I have seen what appears to be an industry wide case of oversight in regards to distribution order.
+Mr. Neyland: In my practice, I have seen what appears to be an industry-wide case of oversight in regard to distribution order.

 Consider a farmer with two mules.
 If he must butcher one for food, should he butcher the bigger, larger mule or the smaller one?
 Think about it.
 The larger mule will plow more farm and benefit the farmer more.